zachpmanson/notes/notes/Projects/Penultimate Guitar.md

 Features include:

+- saving favourite tabs to device, or to your account
+- Spotify login (alpha), allowing you to import playlists and sync saved tabs across devices
-- importing Spotify playlists, will find the highest rated chords for all songs in playlist
+	- when Spotify playlists, the highest rated chords for all songs in playlist will be found
 - chord tooltips
 - transposing
 - autoscrolling
 - saving tabs to home
-- organising saved tabs into folders

 The source code is available [here](https://github.com/pavo-etc/penultimate-guitar).
 The deployed version can be found [here](https://pg.zachmanson.com).

 Chord tooltips are only possible through [chords-db](https://github.com/tombatossals/chords-db) and [react-chords](https://github.com/tombatossals/react-chords), both by David Rubert.

+I built it because I was mad at how poor Ultimate Guitar is on mobile devices.

 ---